"...learning to play a string instrument is a transformative experience that advances children's lives."

 Want to be one of our supporters or make a tax-deductible donation?
 Donate today!

 Dorothy and Peter Brooke

 Cynthia Y. Cummings

 Dr. Delia Loney

 Chinita J. Pointer

 Do you have a passion for teaching or service?
 Like working with children?
 Then join the NPF team and work alongside exceptional people who lead, learn, and teach others.
 We're always looking for great people so challenge yourself to grow beyond your expectations.
 Apply today!

-For the past five years NPF has partnered with Chinatown Manpower to select the most engaged and musically inclined interns for our Summer Strings Intensive Program.
 From assisting the teachers in the classroom, to leading a game of dodgeball at the playground, our interns are very involved with our students.
 Interested in interning and/or volunteering?
 Contact us for an application.